 “The gamblers who believe in this type of luck walk around the casino searching for tables showing a trend.”

-Some casinos have computer monitors at mini-baccarat tables to help players spot trends over the last 20-30 rounds.
+Some casinos have computer monitors at mini tables to help players spot trends over the last 20-30 rounds.

-Reduced commission baccarat is comparable to Jacks or Better video poker (0.46% house edge) and good blackjack games (0.50%) in terms of the house edge.
+The reduced commission is comparable to Jacks or Better video poker (0.46% house edge) and good blackjack games (0.50%) in terms of the house edge.

 And the best part is that you don’t even need to use strategy in reduced commission games.
 All you need to do is continue making the banker bet every time.

 The only catch is that 4% commission games are nearly impossible to find.